trilitech/tezos-developer-docs/docs/tutorials/dapp/part-2.md

 ## Do an inter contract call

-To keep things simple, 2 versions of the same smart contract are deployed to simulate inter-contract call and get the feedback message (cf. [sequence diagram](#new-poke-sequence-diagram))
+To keep things simple, 2 versions of the same smart contract are deployed to simulate inter-contract call and get the feedback message (cf. [sequence diagram](#new-poke-sequence-diagram)).

 Create a new poke function `PokeAndGetFeedback: (other : address)` with a second part function `PokeAndGetFeedbackCallback: (feedback : returned_feedback)` as a callback.
 Calling a contract is asynchronous, this is the reason it is done in two times.